kougianos/rest-api-aggregator/README.md

 ### Introduction
-This project was implemented in the context of technical assessment during an interview process with a multinational company.
+This project was implemented in the context of technical assessment during an interview process with a multinational company.  <br>
 Detailed requirements can be found in assessment_backend_java.pdf file.
 In short, it is a Spring boot service with the following functionalities:
 1. Integrate with 3 REST APIs and dynamically combine the responses into 1, depending on the client's requested parameters.